alielmorsy/EasyAPI/workflow/ServerIdea.md

 - Execute everything using pool, will read headers using our thread if the request body is big, move it to the thread pool.
 I will do the same for writing
 - When Route Found will run the function in the pool
+- When Function Results is ready, will handle the response and make it ready into byteBuffer and add it to its unique id to be sent via our thread
+-